Reviews You Can Rely On

 Credit: Cam McKenzie Ring

 We appreciate the super functional features of the Jade 28 for big missions.
 Its oversized hip belt has space for some of the largest pockets we've seen on a daypack hip belt — or even on most full-sized backpacks.
-The large capacity of the Jade also makes it a great pack to take on an overnight trip and ensures nothing you need gets left behind.
+The large capacity of the Jade also makes it a great pack to take on an overnight trip, ensuring nothing you need gets left behind.
 The Juno 24 has simple yet highly functional symmetrical pockets with wide openings and intuitive shapes, making this one of the more versatile models we tested, regardless of what you tend to carry while you hike.

 We appreciated that the Decathlon Quechua had a proper hip belt, and...